weaveworks/service/PLAYBOOK.md

 ### Frontend

+**What**:
-**What**: Exclusively proxies requests to the AuthFE and Users service.
-Terminates SSL.
+- Proxies requests to the AuthFE and Users service.
+- Terminates SSL.

-**If showing errors or high latency**: look at downstream servicesfor high error rates or latencies.
+**If showing errors or high latency**:
+- Look at downstream services for high error rates or latencies.

-Otherwise could be bad configuration, which is compile into the container.
+- Otherwise could be bad configuration, which is compile into the container.
 Check the logs.

-NB Nginx is setup to resolve hostnames on every request, so a failure in KubeDNS or misconfiguration or resolver could cause a complete outage.
+- NB Nginx is setup to resolve hostnames on every request, so a failure in KubeDNS or misconfiguration or resolver could cause a complete outage.
 We inject the IP address of KubeDNS from the the yaml.

 ### Authfe